TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/02_lesson/lab.md

 ```

 ### Hint
-Remember that you can index into string and get the length of a string.
-So use that to get the last letter of a word.
+Remember that you can index into the string and get the length of a string.
+Use that to get the last letter of each word.

 ## Part 2
-Create a function my_reverse which will return a reversed string.
+Create a function `my_reverse` which will return a reversed string.

 1. Create the function contract for my_reverse
 2. provide a few examples to confirm that my_reverse works